On the local monodromy of A-hypergeometric functions and some monodromy invariant subspaces: Monodromy invariant subspaces corresponding to facets of

-\begin{cor} If there are no more than $d$ columns of $A$ in any facet of $\Gamma_A$ and $\beta\in \C^d$ is nonresonant, then the global monodromy representation of the solution space of $M_A (\beta)$ is a direct sum of one--dimensional monodromy invariant subespaces. \end{cor}
+\begin{cor} If there are no more than $d$ columns of $A$ in any facet of $\Gamma_A$ and $\beta\in \C^d$ is nonresonant, then the solution space of $M_A (\beta)$ is a direct sum of one--dimensional (global) monodromy invariant subspaces. \end{cor}